jesseDijkman1/meesterproef-1819/article-1.md

 ```

 Here you go.
 By just combining the `:checked` pseudo-class and the general sibling selector I can alter the variables in the `#page-wrapper`.
 [DEMO](https://codepen.io/WillyW/pen/agJoBq?editors=1100)

+I hope this article has been useful for you.
+I know these tricks have been extremely useful for me, I still use them a lot actually.
+Because it's easy, and has great browser support.
+One con I think there is, is that you have to write a lot of CSS sometimes, but if you write SCSS I think this problem will disappear.